Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis

 {\it Discussion:} Using translations of English lexicons allows us to create high-quality emotion arcs in African languages.
-The variation in performance across the African languages could be because of various reasons including the variation in quality of automatic translations of the emotion lexicons across languages and different annotator agreements for the instance-level emotion labels in the different datasets.
+The variation in performance across the African languages could be because of the variation in quality of automatic translations of the emotion lexicons across languages and different inter-annotator agreements for the instance-level emotion labels in the different datasets.

 Although the results for Arabic and the African languages are on different datasets, it is of interest to contrast the performance of Arabic to the African languages because Google's translations of words in the lexicon to Arabic is expected to be of higher quality than to the African languages (due to the relatively higher amounts of English--Arabic parallel text).
-Arabic is also commonly spoken in many places in Northern Africa.
-We see that generally, higher quality emotion arcs can be generated for Arabic than for the African languages, although Hausa has the most comparable performance to Arabic.
-Lastly, we contrast the results for Spanish to the others, as it is most linguistically similar to English although also lesser-resourced (not to the extent of the African languages).
-We see that, indeed, Spanish does perform most similarly to English on both the V-OC and V-Reg datasets.

-Overall, it is interesting to note that the translation method creates relatively better arcs when the target language is closer to the source language.
-However, even for distant languages, performance can be improved by increasing bin size.
+Overall, it is interesting to note that the translation method creates relatively better arcs when the target language is closer to the source language (e.g., English to Spanish).
+However, even for distant languages, performance can be improved by increasing bin size (e.g., some African languages).
 Of course, increasing bin size means lower granularity, but in many application scenarios, and for drawing broad trends, it makes sense to aggregate hundreds or thousands of instances in each bin, leading to more reliable inferences about emotion trends over time.